ddoeppner/ONE-Record/working_draft/API/docs/logistics-objects.md

 If this parameter is in the future, `400 Bad Request` is returned.

 To ensure consistency when following the linked objects in a response, all linked Logistics Object, i.e. their Logistics Object URIs. in the response body MUST also contain the `?at=`query parameter with the same provided datetime value.

+To retrieve an historical logistic object we use the "Get a logistics object" endpoint.
+Additional information on how to perform a correct request can be found in the section ["Get a logistics object"](#get-a-logistics-object).

 ## Example E1